Release-Candidate/OCaml-Buck-2-Examples/README.md

 ## Contributions

-If you want to add tips or tricks on using Buck 2, examples, a link to your examples, blog or forum posts, or found an error, please open an issue or pull request with your changes.
+If you want to add tips or tricks on using Buck 2, examples, a link to other examples, blog or forum posts, or found an error, please open an issue or pull request with your changes.

 ## License